INS Kattabomman

 INS Kattabomman is the designation of the VLF-transmission facility of the Indian Navy situated at Vijayanarayanam near Tirunelveli in Tamil Nadu.
 The facility spread over 3,000 acres has 13 masts, which are arranged in two rings around the central mast.
 The centre mast has a height of 301 metres, the masts on the inner ring measure 276.4 metres, that on the outer ring measure 227.4 metres.
+The facility broadcasts at frequencies of 16.3 kHz, 17.0 kHz, 18.2 kHz, and 19.2 kHz.

 Two further masts of the station carrying an umbrella antenna, the INS Kattabomman is 471 metres tall and the tallest structure in India.
 They are also the tallest military structure in the world.
 The facility opened an ELF transmission facility in 2014.

 History

 Development and construction of INS Kattabomman started in 1984 as Project Skylark and costed ₹122 crore.
 It was commissioned into service by Indian President Ramaswamy Venkataraman on 20 October 1990.
 It is named after king Veera Pandya Kattabomman, who died during the Indian independence movement.

 After operationalising the base, India became the seventh country in the world to have developed the Very low frequency communication capability.